ansys/pymapdl/README.rst

  - Rapidly read in binary result ``(.rst)``, binary mass and stiffness ``(.full)``, and ASCII block archive ``(.cdb)`` files.

-See the `Documentation <https://akaszynski.github.io/pyansys/>`_ page for more details.
+See the `Documentation <https://akaszynski.github.io/pyansys/>`_ page for more details, and the `Examples gallery <https://akaszynski.github.io/pyansys/examples/index.html>`_ for some examples.

 Installation